Why nighttime tornadoes are 2.5 times more likely to be deadly - NewsBreak

 CHICAGO ( NewsNation Now ) — There are very few things more terrifying than the sound and fury of a tornado.
 Now, imagine trying to survive one that hits in the middle of the night.

 Data shows that 1 in 50 daylight tornadoes turn deadly.
 That jumps to 1 in 20 for twisters that hit under the cover of darkness.
 Arkansas and Alabama saw 50% or more of the tornadoes that occurred coming as nighttime storms.
-North Carolina and Tennessee have similarly high rates of night tornadoes.Fulton County Sheriff’s Association, Mayfield accepting donations for ‘sister’ town ravaged by tornadoes
+North Carolina and Tennessee have similarly high rates of night tornadoes.Two ‘never-before-seen’ forecasts, including after-dark tornado risk, issued by NWS

 NewsNation meteorologist Gerard Jebaily says tornadoes require a lot of atmospheric energy to get going, and the combination of storms caused by daytime heating along with low-level jet stream winds that kick in after dark can breed nighttime tornadoes, otherwise known as nocturnal tornadoes .